IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Experiment

-All experiments are implemented in Python~3.10 using PyTorch~2.1 and conducted on a single GPU.
-The experiments are performed on a Windows system with CUDA~11.8 for GPU acceleration.
-We adopt the Adam optimizer with an initial learning rate of $10^{-1}$.
+We employ the Adam optimizer with an initial learning rate of $10^{-1}$.
 The learning rate is decayed by a factor of $0.5$ every $10000$ iterations using a step scheduler.
-The model is trained for $20000$ epochs.
-At each iteration, the loss is computed by uniformly sampling $1000$ points from the interval $(0,1)$ to approximate the expectation.
+Training is conducted for $20000$ epochs.
+To approximate the expectation at each iteration, the loss is computed by uniformly sampling $1000$ points from the interval $(0, 1)$.